After you’ve agreed on all the processes with a client and you signed the contract, it’s time for the web design project organization.

 Add team members and define responsibilities

-It is essential to determine task assignees and communicate well their responsibilities.
+It is essential to determine the task assignees and communicate their responsibilities well.
 Of course, that part depends on your team structure and capabilities.
 It is not the same if we work with the senior or junior developer.
 My experience is that you should always “put on paper” all the details about task responsibilities.
 Why?

 Communicate with a client about critical points and impact on a project deadline